Madeline Island

 History:

-Madeline Island is the spiritual center of the Lake Superior Chippewa, the Anishinaabe people.
-According to Anishinaabe history, the people were led there by Glitch Manitou, the Great Spirit, who told them to seek the place where food grows upon the water.
-Their travels led them to nearby Chequamegon Bay, where they discovered wild rice rice beds, the place where food grows upon the water.
-Madeline Island is named for Madeleine Cadotte, also known as Ikwesewe, the daughter of the Ojibwe chief White Crane.
-Ikwesewe was married to Michael Cadotte, a prominent fur trader and head of the trading post in the early 1800’s, which at that time was managed by John Jacob Astor’s American Fur Company.
+The Anishinaabeg were led there on a journey by Gichi-Manidoo, the Great Spirit.
+This journey brought them to the place where food grows on water.
+The destination, Chequamegon Bay, was plentiful with manoomin, the good berry, or wild rice.
+Madeline Island then became a trade center for many surrounding communities and fur traders.
+It's named for Madeleine Cadotte, also known as Ikwesewe, the daughter of the Ojibwe Chief White Crane.
+Ikwesewe was married to Michael Cadotte, a prominent fur trader and head of the trading post in the early 1800’s, which was managed by John Jacob Astor’s American Fur Company.
+The traditional name for Madeline Island is Mooniinwanekaaning-minis, which translates to Home of the Yellow Breasted Woodpecker.

 Sponsored